approov/quickstart-flutter-httpclient/README.md

 This package is actually an open source wrapper layer that allows you to easily use Approov with `Flutter`.
 This has a further dependency to the closed source [Android Approov SDK](https://github.com/approov/approov-android-sdk) and [iOS Approov SDK](https://github.com/approov/approov-ios-sdk) packages.
 Those are automatically added as dependencies for the platform specific targets.

+The `approov_service_flutter_httpclient` package declares four classes:

+1. ApproovService and TokenFetchResult provide the SDK native binding
+2. ApproovHttpClient which is a drop-in replacement for the Dart IO library's HttpClient and calls the ApproovService
+3. ApproovClient which is a drop-in replacement for Client from the Flutter http package (https://pub.dev/packages/http) and uses internally an ApproovHttpClient object

 ### ANDROID

 The `approov_service_flutter_httpclient` adds an additional repository to the `build.gradle` project file: